IgnacioPalma/Guess_Curriculum/README.md

 # The ultimate decoder of UCurriculum

-The UCurriculum-Decoder is something beautiful
+The UCurriculum-Decoder is something beautiful.

+(Usage goes here)